 Below you will find the most common issues and some ways to solve them.
 The FAQs are categorized in different sections, such as getting started, grading papers, scheduling and others.

-Below is a list of our most common issues and how to solve them.
-These are also covered in our Getting Started Guide.
-If your issue is not listed here, please contact us so we can help find a solution to your issue.
+If your issue is not listed here, please contact us !
+We want to help you find a solution to your issue.

 Since the video course was created after the Teacher’s Manual was published, the videos are not mentioned in your TM.
 Instead of following the schedule there, it’s vital that you examine and use our Video Course Schedule.
 The good news is that our movies do all the work for you; you do not have to add anything (not even the pre-writing activities mentioned in your TM).

 If you have individual parents who want to buy the course on their own to watch in their homes, they can purchase the videos directly from us.
-WriteShop I and II are separate courses.
-Each account never expires and costs $100 (a total of $200 for both years).
+This is a delightful way to add to what you are doing in the classroom!

 They might choose this option is that it is a family account.
 So, they can continue to use it forever.
 This is beneficial if the current student wants to review the videos in a couple of years.
 Plus, if the student has siblings or younger children, the parents can use the same videos with them, too.

-If you want to use them in the classroom, we have two options.
+If you want to show them in the classroom or stream them (using your favorite such as Zoom) , we have two options.